-The good news is that there are several simple fixes that you can implement to try and fix this problem and even better, we will take a look at all of them in this article.
+The good news is that there are several simple fixes available that you can implement to try and resolve this problem.
+Even better, we will explore all of them in the following content.

-The first thing you can try when your iPhone just doesn't seem to want to connect to a stronger network is to enable airplane mode for a few seconds and then disable it.
+The second thing you can try is to enable airplane mode for a few seconds and then disable it.

 This is a good solution as it will shut down all connections and then when it is disabled, practically forces your device to connect to the strongest network.

-Your iPhone may also fail to find 4G and 3G networks because these options are not enabled in the device's settings.
-You can use these steps to check:
+Your iPhone may fail to find 5G networks sometimes because the signal is not stable.
+You can use these steps to switch from 5G to 4G:

 Step 1: Open the Settings App and then tap "Cellular/Mobile Data" and make sure that this option is turned on.